shoaibur/Tutorials/Python/README.md

 2. Check if each word in a string begins with a capital letter
+  * `mystring.istitle()` returns True if each word in mystring begins with a capital letter.

 3. Capitalize the first character of a string